Last modified: 2025-05-24 by martin karner

 gules, langued of the same, crowned and armed of the first, on his breast an escutcheon paly of four, of the third and white fur,

-fimbriated of the field, and in dexter and sinister cantons two crosslets paty sable.
+fimbriated of the field, and in dexter and sinister cantons two crosslets paty sable which means:

 Joe McMillan, 18 March 2002